Planning an Outdoor Treasure Hunt.

 What are some excellent outdoor Treasure Hunt Locations?

 Backyards are a great location to hold a Treasure Hunt because they are contained and have a surprising number of great places to hide things.
+You can cut down on the amount of time it will take you to make a Backyard Treasure Hunt by using one of these ready-made Backyard Treasure Hunt kits that you can edit to suit your backyard perfectly.

 Public Parks are a good option, but if you want to have a treasure hunt in a public park, you'll need to scout out your clue hiding places well in advance unless you are very familiar with it.
 You'll also need to consider if you leaving clues is considered littering.